SeLite/SeLite.github.io/TroubleShooting.md

 ## Separate Firefox profile ##
 If you don't want to modify your existing Firefox profile, [create a new one](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment#Development_profile) (with no spaces in its name).
 Enable [Browser Console](#browser-console).
 Add any necessary non-SeLite extensions, until the problem appears.
 Alternatively, you could also [duplicate the existing profile](http://kb.mozillazine.org/Moving_your_profile_folder) (which is stored as a folder) and narrow down the problem in that copy.

-# Run packaged tests #
+# Run packaged scripts #
-If you use [AddOns](AddOns) > [Cutting edge](AddOns#cutting-edge), it also gives you [PackagedScripts](PackagedScripts).
-Otherwise get the tests from SeLite source as per [InstallFromSource](InstallFromSource).
+If you use {{navCuttingEdge}}, it also gives you [PackagedScripts](PackagedScripts).
+Otherwise get the [scripts][script] from SeLite source as per [InstallFromSource](InstallFromSource).

 Disable all Selenium extensions other than ones supported by SeLite.
-Run the tests as per [PackagedScripts](PackagedScripts).
-Then enabled other Selenium extensions and see if they break the tests.
+Run scripts as per [PackagedScripts](PackagedScripts).
+Then enable other Selenium extensions and see if they break the scripts.

 # Defects in third party components #
 If the cause is in Firefox, Selenium IDE or a third party component, submit a report in the respective bug tracking system (see also [ThirdPartyIssues](ThirdPartyIssues)).
 If the third party confirms the problem and it is likely to affect other SeLite users, report it to SeLite, too, so that its admins add a link to that issue to [ThirdPartyIssues](ThirdPartyIssues).
 Then other users can star it (vote for it), which could motivate the third party to solve your problem.